-Rich and decadent, this easy-to-make Vegan Chocolate Cherry Cheesecake is the ultimate date night dessert.
-This recipe is the perfect treat for Valentine’s Day.
-It’s dairy-free and gluten-free.
+Rich and decadent, Vegan Chocolate Cheesecake topped with cherries is the ultimate dessert.
+It's the best treat for special occasions, date night, and Valentine’s Day.
+This easy baked cheesecake recipe is dairy-free and gluten-free.

 Desserts: Chocolate vs Fruity